Genokarma/tutorials/docs/modules/spades/index.md

 # Assembly using Spades

 Spades is one of a number of *de novo* assemblers that use short read sets as input (e.g. Illumina Reads), and the assembly method is based on de Bruijn graphs.

-For information about Spades see this [link](http://bioinf.spbau.ru/spades).
+* For information about Spades see this [link](http://bioinf.spbau.ru/spades).

-New to Galaxy?
-First try the [introduction](../galaxy/index.md) and then learn some [key tasks](../intro/index.md).
+<fn>**New to Galaxy?** First try the [introduction](../galaxy/index.md) and then learn some [key tasks](../intro/index.md)</fn>

 ## The data

 The read set for today is from an imaginary *Staphylococcus aureus* bacterium with a miniature genome.

 - The whole genome shotgun method used to sequence our mutant strain read set was produced on an Illumina DNA sequencing instrument.
 - The files we need for assembly are the <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>.
-- (We don't need the reference genome sequences for this tutorial).

 - The reads are paired-end.
 - Each read is 150 bases long. <!--(before trimming)-->
 - The number of bases sequenced is equivalent to 19x the genome sequence of the wildtype strain.
 (Read coverage 19x - rather low!).

 ## Import the data

 * Log in to your Galaxy instance (for example, Galaxy Australia, [usegalaxy.org.au](https://usegalaxy.org.au/)).
 * Create a new history for this analysis.
-* The file we need is located [here](http://doi.org/10.5281/zenodo.582600).
+* In a new browser tab, go to this webpage: *http://doi.org/10.5281/zenodo.582600*
 * Find the file called <fn>mutant_R1.fastq</fn>
 * Right click on file name: select "copy link address"
 * In Galaxy, go to <ss>Get Data</ss> and then Upload File